Aged Care Assessment

 What is an Aged Care Assessment?

-An ACAT assessment is required for a person who needs to be approved for Government-funded services including; a nursing home (aged care home), home care, residential aged care, transition care or respite care.
-An ACAT assessment is used to make a recommendation for the type and level of care that will best meet your needs.
+An aged care assessment is required for a person who needs to be approved for Government-funded services including; a nursing home (aged care home), home care, residential aged care, transition care or respite care.
+An assessment is used to make a recommendation for the type and level of care that will best meet your needs.

-Aged care assessments are conducted by Aged Care Assessment Teams (ACATs), which are made up of medical, nursing and allied health professionals.
+Aged care assessments are conducted by assessors, which are made up of medical, nursing and allied health professionals.
 Their assessments are usually conducted in your home.

 The change is part of the move to a Single Assessment System (SAS).